 Right to Delete or Correct

 You have the right to request that we delete any of your Personal Information and Sensitive Personal Information that we collected from you and retained, subject to certain exceptions (the “right to delete”).
-Once we receive and confirm your verifiable request, we will delete (and direct our service providers to delete) your Personal Information and Sensitive Personal Information from our records, unless an exception applies.
+Once we receive and confirm your verifiable request, we will delete or de-identify (and direct our service providers to delete or de-identify) your Personal Information and Sensitive Personal Information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service providers to: